Tackling the international drowning epidemic

 The RNLI has nearly 200 years of experience in delivering a world-class maritime search and rescue service for the UK and Ireland.
 Our service constantly evolves to stay in line with an ever-changing maritime environment that spans everything from leisure users on the beach and sea to commercial shipping.

-Today, the RNLI saves lives at sea in three ways: lifeboating, lifeguarding and safety advice.
+Today, the RNLI saves lives at sea in four ways: lifeboating, lifeguarding, safety advice and flood rescue.
 Combined, they provide one of the most effective maritime rescue services in the world.

 As part of our growing international development work, we are offering consultancy services to new, developing and established lifesaving and search and rescue organisations.